szabgab/slides/travis-ci/introduction.md

 ## Travis-CI on OSX
 {id: travis-ci-on-osx}

+{aside}
+Travis allows the use of Mac OSX for your tests.
+In order to do that you need to include `os: osx` in the configuration file. (`os` defaults to `linux`).

-* Setting dist: osx  will mean no build is triggered.
-I did not even see an error message from Travis telling me that my configuration is incorrect.
+Setting `dist: osx` is a mistake.
+It will mean no build is triggered.
+Unfortunately I did not even see an error message from Travis telling me that my configuration is incorrect.
+{/aside}

-* Setting os: osx
+* Setting `os: osx`

-* No docker, no lsb_release
+* This image has different default tools.
+For example it does not have docker, nor lsb_release.

 ![](examples/minimal-osx/.travis.yml)